-No, It’s social ice dancing.
+No, it’s social ice dancing.
 Everyone is encouraged to dance with lots of different partners.
 If you don’t come with a partner, no worries, you’ll get plenty of offers to dance.
-At past weekends the male/female ratio has been pretty even so everyone got to dance most of the dances that they knew.
 If you are a solo dancer, this is a wonderful opportunity to try skating with a partner.

 I’m a Solo Dancer, will I have to dance with a partner?

 An Ice Dance Weekend is meant to be social.
 All dancers are strongly encouraged to skate with partners whenever possible.
 If you’ve never danced with a non-coach partner, you’ll find it’s a whole different experience.
-Try it, you might like it.
+Try it; you might like it.
 If you are asked to dance, courtesy requires that you either accept the invitation or sit out the dance.
-If no partners of the opposite sex are available, try shadow dancing with other solo dancers or switching roles and partnering with someone of the same sex.
-If you can’t find a partner, you are welcome to skate solo as long as you maintain a good pattern, enter the pattern behind all of the paired dancers and don’t skate through partnered skaters.
+If you can’t find a partner, you are welcome to skate solo as long as you maintain a good pattern, enter the pattern behind all paired dancers, and don’t skate through partnered skaters.

 What dances should I know?

-To get the most out of the weekend you should be comfortable with most of the first six dances in the USFA test structure.
-(Dutch Waltz, Canasta Tango, Rhythm Blues, Swing Dance, Cha Cha and Fiesta Tango).
+You should be comfortable with most of the first six dances in the USFA test structure to get the most out of the weekend (Dutch Waltz, Canasta Tango, Rhythm Blues, Swing Dance, Cha Cha, and Fiesta Tango).
 It doesn’t mean you have to have tested or passed, just that you know the steps and feel comfortable doing them with a partner.
-If you can add the Willow Waltz, Ten Fox, Fourteen Step or Hickory to your repertoire you’ll be dancing much of the time.
-Bronze through Gold dances are danced frequently at an Ice Dance Weekends and even a few international dances, by request.
-If you’re a high level dancer and are afraid that you’ve forgotten all the lower level dances, don’t worry, you’d be surprised how fast they come back.
-There are a number of dances that are not part of the test structure that are often done at ice dance weekends including the Golden Skaters Waltz, Rose Petal Waltz (Three Lobe Waltz), Riverside Rhumba, Baby Blues and the Swing Waltz.
-Skaters who know these dances are more than happy to show you the steps and you can also find the patterns on the internet.
-We may all try leaning a new dance from the archives of “Dead Dances”.
+If you can add the Willow Waltz, Ten Fox, Fourteen Step, or Hickory to your repertoire, you’ll be dancing much of the time.
+Bronze through Gold dances are danced frequently at Ice Dance Weekends and even a few international dances by request.
+If you’re a high-level dancer and are afraid that you’ve forgotten all the lower-level dances, don’t worry, you’d be surprised how fast they come back.
+There are some dances not part of the test structure that are often done at ice dance weekends, including the Golden Skaters Waltz, Rose Petal Waltz (Three Lobe Waltz), Riverside Rhumba, Baby Blues, and the Swing Waltz.
+Skaters who know these dances are more than happy to show you the steps, and you can also find the patterns on the internet.
+We may all try learning a new dance from the archives of “Dead Dances.”

 How can I learn?